arminbiere/cadical/README.md

 if pre-processing is disabled.

 Run './configure.sh' and then 'make' to compile 'cadical'.
-You might want to check out './configure.sh -h'.
+You might want to check out './configure.sh -h', e.g., use

+  ./configure -p # to measure time spent in functions ./configure -l # to really see what the solver is doing ./configure -a # both above and in addition '-g' for debugging.

 The lastest version of CaDiCal can be found on github

   http://github.com/arminbiere/cadical

-and stable source releases on
+and a stable source releases on

   http://fmv.jku.at/cadical

 Armin Biere
-Sa 20.
-Aug 08:20:56 EDT 2016
+Do 25.
+Aug 02:26:08 CEST 2016